 Organizations that haven’t experienced an incident that requires leveraging a business continuity plan often forget about the aftermath.
 The return to normalcy should be outlined, just like the shift to the continuity plan is.
-This includes who is responsible for deciding normal operations can resume, what criteria they should use, and what steps will be taken.
-When the return plan isn’t created, valuable time is lost, and often at great expense.
+This includes who is responsible for deciding when normal operations can resume, what criteria they should use, and what steps will be taken.
+When the return plan isn’t created, valuable time is lost, often at great expense.

 7) Continuity Plans Are Not Tested or Inadequate Testing is Performed

 It’s not enough to have a plan or even to believe it can theoretically work.
 You must test it against the situations for which it’s designed to protect your organization.
 It’s akin to running fire drills.
 You don’t know what will happen or how people will respond until they’re going through the experience.
 Moreover, regular testing of continuity plans can help ingrain procedures in the minds of those involved, so following the predetermined steps is natural.
 The team won’t have to think about what they’re doing when they’re nervous, upset, or frazzled—it’ll be second nature.

 Organizations must evolve to prevent issues and address incidents when they cannot be prevented.
 We touched on this when we discussed DATAMARK’s approach to data security.
 In those situations, the need to update your plans regularly may be apparent.
 It would help if you were on top of your data security because even the smallest lapse can leave the door open to catastrophic consequences.

 However, many organizations were still hit hard because their continuity plans weren’t modernized before the pandemic hit.
 They were using outdated software, didn’t have backups, weren’t leveraging the cloud, and so forth.
 It’s essential to reevaluate your continuity plans regularly to ensure you’re addressing the latest threats and using the best solutions.
 Someone accountable for doing so too.